Traewelling/traewelling/API_CHANGELOG.md

 Deprecated `trainSpeed` and `speed` attribute in `LeaderboardUser`, `Status` and `UserBase`-object.
 There are `distance` and `duration` attributes, which you can use to calculate the speed yourself.

+> **note**
+> This change is backwards compatible and will not break your code.
-As of now, the `speed` attribute return 0 for all objects and will be removed after 2023-12-31.
+> As of now, the `speed` attribute return 0 for all objects and will be removed after 2023-12-31.

 ## 2023-09-22